hmxmilohax/rock-band-3-deluxe/readme.md

 There pre-compiled versions of Rock Band 3 Deluxe available in many flavors in the [Actions](https://github.com/hmxmilohax/rock-band-3-deluxe/actions) tab of this repo and in the [Nightly link](https://nightly.link/hmxmilohax/rock-band-3-deluxe/workflows/build/main).
 These are ready-to-install files for Rock Band 3 Deluxe for both platforms.

-These are reccomended if you have no way of setting up the repo (unspported platform, no administrator privelages, etc) or if you get stuck at any point.
+These are recommended if you have no way of setting up the repo (unspported platform, no administrator privelages, etc) or if you get stuck at any point.

 ### The different flavors are as follows: